 Faith Formation is an integral aspect of any Church Community therefore the purpose of the Faith Formation Center is to provide an atmosphere conducive to continued faith formation for all youth on a year-round basis.
-Faith Formation classes are currently offered to children in Pre-Kindergarten through the twelfth grade, and are held on Sunday mornings, mid-September through mid-May, from 10:15-11:15 a.m. in the school.
+Faith Formation classes are currently offered to children in Kindergarten through the 9th grade, and are held on Sunday mornings, mid-September through May, from 10:15-11:15 a.m. in the school.
 Retreat days are offered as additional preparation for Reconciliation, First Eucharist, and Confirmation.

 Families requesting sacramental preparation must be registered members of SS.
-Peter & Paul Parish.
-Parents must have the child enrolled in religion classes the year prior to, and the year during which the sacrament is to be received.
+Peter & Paul Parish and enroll their children in faith formation classes for the set preparation period, generally one year, of which would be the year the sacrament is to be received.
 Parents need to attend a minimum of one parent/candidate meeting.
 Students must attend scheduled retreats.

 Believers,…are called to respond to the gift of God through prayer, participation in the sacraments, the liturgy, ecclesial and social commitment, works of charity and promotion of human values, such as liberty, justice and peace and the protection of creation.
 In catechesis, therefore, subjects take on commitment in activities of faith, hope and charity, to acquire the capacity and rectitude of judges, to strengthen their personal conversion, and to a Christian praxis in their lives.
 (GDC, #157).

-For more information, and/or to register your child for Faith Formation classes, contact Vanessa Booth in the Faith Formation Office at 527-3575.
+For more information, and/or to register your child for Faith Formation classes, contact Toni McKay at the parish office.

 Faith Formation links for more information and registration: